PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Abstract

 \section{Abstract}

-Humanoid table tennis (TT) demands rapid perception, proactive whole-body motion, and agile footwork under strict timing—capabilities that remain difficult for unified controllers.
-We propose a reinforcement learning framework that maps ball-position observations directly to whole-body joint commands for both arm striking and leg locomotion, strengthened by predictive signals and dense, physics-guided rewards.
+Humanoid table tennis (TT) demands rapid perception, proactive whole-body motion, and agile footwork under strict timing—capabilities that remain difficult for end-to-end control policies.
+We propose a reinforcement learning (RL) framework that maps ball-position observations directly to whole-body joint commands for both arm striking and leg locomotion, strengthened by predictive signals and dense, physics-guided rewards.
 A lightweight learned predictor, fed with recent ball positions, estimates future ball states and augments the policy’s observations for proactive decision-making.
 During training, a physics-based predictor supplies precise future states to construct dense, informative rewards that lead to effective exploration.
-The resulting policy attains strong performance across varied serve ranges (hit rate $\geq$ 96\% and success rate $\geq$ 92\%) in simulations.
+The resulting policy attains strong performance across varied serve ranges (hit rate$\geq$96\% and success rate$\geq$92\%) in simulations.
 Ablation studies confirm that both the learned predictor and the predictive reward design are critical for end-to-end learning.
 Deployed zero-shot on a physical Booster T1 humanoid with 23 revolute joints, the policy produces coordinated lateral and forward–backward footwork with accurate, fast returns, suggesting a practical path toward versatile, competitive humanoid TT.
+We have open-sourced our RL training code at: \href{https://github.com/purdue-tracelab/TTRL-ICRA2026}{https://github.com/purdue-tracelab/TTRL-ICRA2026}.